I found a very common and noticeable difference in the habits and daily routines of freelancers who are successful and those who aren’t

 The habit of reading can never hurt.
 So make reading a habit.
 Books are your best friend.
-They can do no harm to you but the amount of knowledge and wisdom it can give you is beyond measure.
+They cannot harm you, but the amount of knowledge and wisdom it can give you is beyond measure.

-If I look at my own habits and routine, I do like reading books but I don’t have it as a daily routine.
-In my free time, I read but often I have dragged away from reading because of lack of time.
-I have been working on to allocate time on a daily basis to read.
+I do like reading books, but I don’t have it as a daily routine.
+In my free time, I read, but often I have been dragging myself away from reading because of lack of time.
+I have been working hard to allocate time daily to read.

-I also had a bad habit ordering books in a lot but when they were delivered some of them goes on the shelf directly and often aren’t read.
-Now I order only one or two books at a time and keep them either on my computer table or on my bedside.
-So they are always in front of me and put them on the shelf only after I complete them or in case I don’t want to be reading them.
+I also had a bad habit of ordering books in a bunch.
+However, when they are delivered, some of them go on the shelf directly and often aren’t read.
+Now I order only one or two books at a time and keep them either on my computer table or at my bedside.
+So they are always in front of me and put them on the shelf only after I complete them, or in case I don’t want to be reading them.

-They interact with everyone but they don’t hang out with everyone.
+Deliberately or unknowingly but I found that highly successful freelancers and entrepreneurs have a habit of surrounding themselves with positive-minded people.
+They interact with everyone, but they don’t hang out with everyone.
 They choose the right people they want to hang out with.